Esophageal Cancer: Introduction

 Some of the most common treatments used are listed below.

 This treatment is most often used along with chemotherapy, either before or after surgery.
 Radiation and chemotherapy before surgery can help shrink a tumor.
 This can make it easier to take out.
-After surgery, radiation and chemotherapy can kill cancer cells that are left.
+After surgery, radiation and chemotherapy can kill cancer cells that might be left.
 It may also be used as part of the main treatment in people who can't have surgery.
-It may be used to help relieve symptoms in people with advanced cancer.
+It may be used to help relieve symptoms in people with advanced cancer, too.

 Chemotherapy and targeted therapy